 Ticketing and Support

-A ticket can be understood as a generic incident to a support team, a question, to report a problem, etc.
+A ticket may be understood as a generic incident to a support team, a question, to report a problem, etc.

-Tickets have a series of basic characteristics such as the urgency or criticality of the issue, a title, the assigned group, and the users involved in it and their status, and advanced features such as the Description field that supports HTML elements such as rich text, web links and images or the File upload field to be able to store and share files related to the incident.
+Tickets have a series of basic features such as the urgency or criticality of the issue, a title, the assigned group, and the users involved in it and their status, as well as advanced features such as the Description field that supports HTML elements, such as rich text, web links and images or the File upload field to be able to store and share files related to the incident.

 Then there are many other optional fields and, of course, all those that the administrator defines for the type of ticket (custom fields).